microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A **Boolean** value that indicates that the host supports :ref:`PutFile` and :ref:`PutRelativeFile` operations for this file.

+    SupportsUserInfo
+        A **Boolean** value that indicates that the host supports :ref:`PutUserInfo` operation for this file.

+        ..  versionadded:: 2015.08.03
+            Support for this property was added to Office Online on August 3, 2015.

 .. _User identity properties: